 – Susan Richardson, Director of Counselling Services

 Family Centre has been strengthening children and their families in our community for 30 years.
 We have three pillars of service.
 Counselling services are provided to children ages 4 to 18 and their families.
 We give them care, nurture and teach coping skills to overcome emotional, social and behavioural challenges.
-Our services are free and confidential.
-Through our community outreach programmes (Youth Leadership Academy and Beyond Rugby), we reach middle and high school youth who might not otherwise access counselling.
+Our services are free of charge and confidential.
+Through our community outreach programmes (Youth Leadership Academy, Beyond Rugby Bermuda and Beyond Yoga Bermuda), we reach middle and high school youth who might not otherwise access counselling.
 Youth benefit from learning how to stay motivated in school, foster positive relationships, access needed resources and build a successful future for themselves.
-The focus of our advocacy and prevention services is to empower other professionals, schools, businesses, parents and the community at large with the knowledge, resources and support they need to ensure the wellbeing of Bermuda’s children.
-Advocacy services include delivery of workshops, presentations, and panel appearances; public awareness campaigns and collaboration with other agencies.
-Family Centre gives hope to families that a brighter day will come, showing children and families that they have the tools within themselves to create a better future.
+The focus of our advocacy initiatives is to empower parents, schools, businesses, and the community at large with the knowledge, resources and support they need to ensure the wellbeing of Bermuda’s children.
+Advocacy services include delivery of workshops, presentations, and panel appearances; public awareness campaigns; and collaboration with other agencies.
+Family Centre’s mission is to facilitate healing, hope, and connection to strengthen families and create a healthier Bermuda for our children.

 – Dr. Sandy De Silva, PsyD, Family Centre Executive Director